 Applications of Laser Modulation Systems

 Laser modulation systems play a crucial role in various industries, revolutionizing how we communicate, manufacture, and diagnose medical conditions.
-Let’s explore some of the most impactful applications of this technology.
+The use of modulated lasers offers significant advantages in applications such as communication, LIDAR, and spectroscopy by improving data acquisition and reducing system costs.

 Telecommunications